Header image

 platinum

-In this reaction there are 2 metals present; copper and zinc.
+In this displacement reaction there are 2 metals present; copper and zinc.
 From the reactivity series shown opposite you can see that zinc is the more reactive metal of the two.
-In a displacement reaction the more reactive metal displaces the less reactive metal from its compound or solution, we can show this using a general formula to show what happens in a displacement reaction using the equation below:
+Now in a displacement reaction the more reactive metal displaces or removes the less reactive metal from its compound or solution.

-So in this example the zinc metal will displace or remove the copper ions from the copper sulfate solution.
+So in this example the zinc metal will displace or remove the copper ions from the copper sulfate solution (Cu2+SO42-).
 Word and symbolic equations for this displacement reaction are shown below:

 zinc(s) + copper sulfate(aq) → zinc sulfate(aq) + copper(s)